-The two coins have also a different hashing algorithm.
+The two coins have also a different hashing algorithms.
 Beam is using Equihash, which is another connection to Zcash.
 There’s also a third similarity to Zcash, which many don’t like about Beam.
 The development team takes 20% of all the mining fees.

 Beam and Grin are very different projects, even if they are both implementations of the MimbleWimble technology.

-Investing to Grin coin
+Investing in Grin coin

 On one hand, this is no different from any other mineable coins.
 There are new Bitcoins coming out of each block as well.
 The point is that Grin started from zero, just like Bitcoin.
 There was no ICO and no pre-mined coins.

 When the genesis block was created, there was just 1 Grin coin.
-One second later there were two, two seconds later three coins etc. Any investor with a brain understands that the inflation percentage is very high.
-It was high with Bitcoin as well in the beginning, but for long time nobody was using and there were no exchanges to buy and speculate with it.
+One second later there were two, two seconds later three coins, etc. Any investor with a brain understands that the inflation percentage is very high.
+It was high with Bitcoin as well in the beginning, but for a long time nobody was using and there were no exchanges to buy and speculate with it.